sheeriot/informs/README.md

 Note that this page is NOT authenticated (no user required), as it is intended to be available to the public to input Aid Requests.

-Aid Requests ask for the following info from the requestor:
+Aid Requests ask for the following info from the requester:

 * Requester Name
 * Phone or Email